Here at Tara we aim to be accessible to everyone, from the design of our building to access facilities for our productions.

 We programme a wide range of performances in addition to our own productions.
 The following describes some of the accessible schemes available, which are clearly displayed on show publicity when available.
 Our aim is to have these as standard provision for all shows - we are actively fundraising to achieve this ambition.

 Audio Described performances give you a live commentary about the action happening on the stage through a pair of small headphones.
 It is perfect for anyone who finds it difficult to see the details of a performance to still enjoy the whole production.

 Touch tours can also be offered before each Audio Described performance enabling you to explore the stage and get a feel of the set and costumes before the play starts.

 During a British Sign Language (BSL) Interpreted performance an interpreter stands on or at the side of the stage, clearly visible to the audience, and interprets the spoken word and sound effects for Deaf patrons who use BSL.

-Please ensure you tell the Box Office you are booking to use the interpreter and they will seat you appropriately.
+If the particular show you are attending is marked as BSL Interpreted performance, please let the Box Office you are booking to use the interpreter and they will seat you appropriately.

 Captioning converts the spoken word into text that provides people with hearing loss access to live performance.

 In captioning, the words appear on a screen at the same time as they are sung or spoken with the character’s name or any sound effects specified.
 In a similar way to subtitles in television or film.